 - Support for travel to conferences on discipline-specific pedagogy

 Small group discussions of contemporary issues in teaching and learning.
 Everyone welcome!
 Meetings are on alternate Fridays from 4-5:30 PM in Founders Hall 421.
-Dates for 2017 are:
+Contact Kim Roth to get the current schedule.

 Junior Faculty Learning Community